 New Jersey Domestic Violence Lawyer Discusses Domestic Violence Disputes

-Domestic disputes often are between a husband and a wife, a wife and a husband, a boyfriend-girlfriend, girlfriend-boyfriend situation.
+Domestic violence disputes often are between a husband and a wife, a wife and a husband, a boyfriend-girlfriend, girlfriend-boyfriend situation.
 Very often someone will call the police.
 Very often it could be the person who initiated the fight but something gets out of hand, something goes awry and the police are called.
 In New Jersey, when the police are called to a home on a domestic violence charge, the first thing they have to do is try to decipher what’s going on.

 Domestic violence can even occur between people that don’t live together.
 I have actually seen and been involved in cases between parent and child, child and parent and siblings.
 I recently had a case where I defended a brother who got into a fight with his brother.
 Ultimately, I was able to get the case against my client dismissed.
 But there are a lot of different areas and different relationships that could be involved with a domestic violence dispute.